-“I can give you exactly what you want,” Chanda said, smiling slow and hot.
+“That is a simple wish to fulfill, good sir.
+I can give you exactly what you want,” Chanda said, smiling slow and hot.
 He felt more than saw the man’s shiver of anticipation.
 Humans were so easy to please; they were by far his favorite clients.
-Chanda let his eyes skip around the room until he landed upon the woman he wanted.
-With a crook of a finger he brought Arietta over to him, her soft lavender scales gleaming in the carefully arranged candlelight of the general parlor.
+Chanda let his eyes skip around the room until they landed upon the woman he sought.
+With the crook of a finger he brought Arietta over to him, her soft lavender scales gleaming in the carefully arranged candlelight of the general parlor.

 “That is what I like to hear,” Chanda murmured, taking a sip.
 The liquor was cold at first, then abruptly warm.
-Fox Fire, it was called, and one of the more expensive touches around his brothel.
+Fox fire, it was called, one of the more expensive touches around his brothel.
 He combed his fingers through Meela’s wild tumble of silver and gold curls, smiling fondly as she grasped his hand and kissed the palm.
 “Keep up the good work.”

-Sighing, he took another sip of the Fox Fire before setting it aside to pull up the bills in want of payment and letters from various officials—some who needed bribes, others who needed appointments, and a few who were actually completely legitimate and only wrote to remind him of renewals coming due.
+Sighing, he took another sip of the fox fire before setting it aside to pull up the bills in want of payment and letters from various officials—some who needed bribes, others who needed appointments, and a few who were actually completely legitimate and only wrote to remind him of renewals coming due.

 He stopped for a break when the clock in the hall chimed two.
 Was it so late already?
-Groaning as he stretched, Chanda leaned back in his seat and indulged in more of the Fox Fire.
+Groaning as he stretched, Chanda leaned back in his seat and indulged in more of the fox fire.
 He cast his senses out, lapping up the pleasure filling the house, sighing softly in dissatisfaction.
 He had no right to complain, not really.
 He was wealthy, powerful, and wanted for nothing.
 Had nothing to fear, which was a rarity in Trice City.